 Start Fixing it

 Sometimes, the problem is just a slew of emergencies or a string of bad luck.
 It can be hard to dig out from under something like this, especially when the hits just seem to keep on coming.
-Sometimes it feels as though we are just hemorrhaging money.
-As a financial independence blogger, I hesitate to tell people that MORE debt is the answer, but sometimes having a way to consolidate to one smaller payment with a lower interest rate can really help alleviate the stress and help you get your budget back on track.
+Unexpected expenses can make it feel like we are hemorrhaging money.
+As a financial independence blogger, I hesitate to tell people that MORE debt is the answer, but sometimes if you’re struggling with too much debt, consolidating to one smaller payment with a lower interest rate can really help alleviate the stress and help you get your budget back on track.

-If you think a loan could help you in this way, check out Upstart.
+If you think a personal loan could help you make your debt payments more manageable, check out Upstart.
 They offer personal loans to people for a variety of different reasons – from medical emergencies to debt consolidation.
 The best part about Upstart is that they view you as a whole person, not just as a credit score.
 Everyone needs a helping hand sometimes.

 Stop Ignoring Your Money Problems

 The moral of this whole post is to convince you to stop ignoring money problems.
 They aren’t like dogs; they don’t lose interest when you ignore them.
 Money problems are more like termites – they get inside and fester until things rot from the inside out.
 Dealing with both can be stressful, but it’s always best to confront these things head on, and resolve them as quickly as possible.
+That way, you can stop worrying about money and start working towards financial freedom (or whatever your long term financial goals are).
 Don’t you agree?

 Melanie launched Partners in Fire in 2017 to document her quest for financial independence with a mix of finance, fun, and solving the world’s problems.
 She’s self educated in personal finance and passionate about fighting systematic problems that prevent others from achieving their own financial goals.
 She also loves travel, anthropology, gaming and her cats.